 One-to-one lessons are at the very heart of every RCM student’s learning experience.
 Our woodwind professors are truly world-class, many of them principal players in major orchestras as well as soloists and members of well-known ensembles.

-RCM students enjoy a wide variety of performance opportunities as part of the College’s diverse events calendar, which includes over 500 events each year.
+RCM students enjoy a wide variety of performance opportunities as part of the College’s diverse events calendar, which includes hundreds of events each year.

 All woodwind students have the chance to play in our orchestras, which include the RCM Philharmonic, the RCM Symphony Orchestra and the RCM Opera Orchestra.
 Here, students often have the opportunity to work with some of the finest conductors in the world.
-Recent visitors have included Vladimir Ashkenazy, John Wilson, Holly Mathieson, Bernard Haitink, Sir Antonio Pappano and Vladimir Jurowski.
+Recent visitors have included Vladimir Ashkenazy, John Wilson, Holly Mathieson, Sir Antonio Pappano and Vladimir Jurowski.
+We were regularly visited by the late Bernard Haitink.
 We also have our own Wind Ensemble, which often commissions new works.

 Students have the chance to perform concertos with RCM orchestras.
 Previous performances have included Mozart's Bassoon Concerto, Ibert's Flute Concerto, Ivan Fedele's Clarinet Concerto, Mendelssohn's Concert Piece for Clarinet and Basset Horn and Weber's Concerto for Bassoon in F major.